Astrea-Technologies/environment-scrapper-alpha/backend/app/tasks/README.md

 # Task Processing System (MVP Version)

-This module provides a simplified task processing system for the Political Social Media Analysis Platform.
-It serves as a replacement for a full Celery/Redis implementation in the MVP version, with a focus on simplicity and easy integration with FastAPI.
+This module provides a simplified task processing system for the Political Social Media Analysis Platform. **Important: For the MVP version, Celery, Redis, and related message broker infrastructure will NOT be implemented.** Instead, we use a lightweight approach that leverages FastAPI's built-in features.

 ## Key Components